All Episodes

 But now the Congressional Black Caucasians are saying, hands up, don't shoot, Mr. Chairman.

-Well, each other and the chairman, yeah, the speaker.
+Well, each other and the chairman, you know, the speaker.

 Hands up, don't shoot, Mr. Speaker.

-I thank my colleague and friend, Hakeem Jeffries, noted progeny of the famous Leonard Jeffries.
+I thank my colleague and friend, Hakeem Jeffries, noted progeny of the famous Leonard Jeffries, CUNY, New York, last night on the House lot.

-The five Rams players during player introductions and raising their arms, raising their hands, and then they equivalent don't shoot.
+You know, I'm going to circle back to this, but this Rams business and those players coming out, the five Rams players during player introductions and raising their arms, raising their hands, and they quote, don't shoot.

 I'm telling you, there's going to be blowback on this.